pepsimidamerica/grafap/README.md

 *list_id* - ID for the list being queried *filter_query* - Optional OData filter query, e.g. "Department eq 1234"

+> Note: If you're using the filter_query expression, whichever field you want to filter on needs to be indexed or you'll get an error.
+To index a column, just add it in the sharepoint list settings.

 ### Create SharePoint List Item

 Creates a new item in a given sharepoint list.
 Takes three parameters: